 As a result, DUI Less Safe cases are ripe for cross-examination fodder.
 When you hire the top-rated Georgia DUI Defense Attorneys at our office, we will challenge the evidence used in your case.
 No person is ever assumed to be guilty of anything.

 The State can charge and convict you of Driving Under the Influence even if you refused a chemical test or had a BAC less than the legal limit.
 A jury can consider any evidence that tends to show impairment.
 It is your Georgia DUI Defense Lawyer’s role to show that you are not impaired.

 Do not assume your case will not be prosecuted.
 You would not have been arrested if the police officer did not intend to pursue a DUI case.
 Take it seriously, and call the Georgia DUI Attorney at our office as soon as possible.
-Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people throughout Georgia charged with DUI.
+Richard Lawson is a former DUI Prosecutor with over 20 years experience defending people throughout Georgia charged with DUI.
 His reviews can be found on Avvo.
 Your best defense begins here!